The gassy messenger: N2 and O2 are also greenhouse gases

 Raman Spectroscopy is a known complement to IR spectroscopy for analysing the vibrational properties of substances: it ‘sees’ what IR spectroscopy can't. reference

-Raman spectroscopy is well explained in the following clips.
-I suggest you play them more than once to yourself as they are very insightful and offer perfect solution to the dark climate paradox.
+The following clips explain Raman spectroscopy well.
+I suggest you play them more than once to yourself, as they are very insightful and offer the perfect solution to the dark climate paradox.

 Youtube clip on Raman spectroscopy